Skip to content

 • how much larger the worst value is than the median

-• how much of the typical step is going into wait / overhead
+• how much of the typical step is unattributed to dataloader, forward, backward, or optimizer work

 A good reading pattern is: